PetersOtto/yellow-Ibbtown/README.md

 The next projects will show, how helpful the theme really is. &#128512;

+Of course, this theme can also be used by people who are not developers!

 ## Before installation
-Warning: I did not create the files for a wiki installation!
+* Warning: I did not create the files for a wiki installation!
 This theme is unsuitable for a wiki installation!
+* Please backup your page before installing this theme.

 ## How to install an extension
 Download ZIP file and copy it into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update)